-- Attend a parent meeting in January.
-If a parent can’t attend, they can arrange to have another family member come in their place.
+- Attend an information meeting, if a parent can’t attend, they can arrange to have another family member come in their place.
 They should contact Calvin Dubray to arrange this.
-Posters will start circulating in November with dates, time and place of these meetings.

 - If a student is not in the Marie Sharpe catchment, they fill out a school of choice form and hand this in with their Kindergarten registration form.

 Nature K students are bussed daily between Marie Sharpe and Scout Island.
 Every elementary school in the Williams Lake and 150 Mile House catchment areas have a bus that stops at both the catchment school and Marie Sharpe, so parents never need to drive farther than their child’s catchment school.
 Bus supervision at Marie Sharpe starts before any Nature Kindergarten student arrives.

 TIME AT MARIE SHARPE

 Nature K students spend half of every Tuesday at Marie Sharpe learning how to use the library, manage themselves in a large school with students up to Grade 6 and get experience in the gym and on the playground.

 Like all Grade 1 students, Nature Kindergarten students practice following directions, managing themselves and their materials and being respectful of their teacher, classmates and other school staff.
 The main difference is Nature Kindergarten students have more to take care of as far as clothing and school materials than a typical Kindergarten student as they spend a lot of time outside in various weather conditions.
 They have several areas that they regularly use as their classroom, including the indoor classroom, the Nature House, Aspen Place and various locations around Scout Island and our community.
 This builds exceptional independence, flexibility and sense of responsibility in our students.